The Lost Ring

 The Lost Ring was an alternate reality game (ARG) initiated by McDonald's, as part of their marketing for the 2008 Olympic Games in Beijing, China.
 A co-production between McDonald's, AKQA, and Jane McGonigal, the game was notable for its global scope: taking place across six continents, in seven languages, and running for six months (29 February – 24 August 2008).
 It began with six amnesiac athletes with strange tattoos, and culminated in the "revival" of a fictional Ancient Olympic sport – which the narrative described as having disappeared 2000 years ago before the events of the game.

 The game

-The game began with packages being received by 50 bloggers and experienced ARG players on the 29th of February (Leap Day).
+The game began with packages being received by 50 bloggers and experienced ARG players on 29 February (Leap Day).
 The packages contained memorabilia from the 1920 Summer Olympics in Antwerp, and a ball of yarn (or clew).
 The following dates and messages were written on the back of commemorative postcards: March 3, 2008: Find her...; March 4, 2008: Find the others...; March 5, 2008: Find him...; March 11, 2008: Find the secret...; August 24, 2008: Save the world.
 Inside the ball of yarn was a small piece of paper with the message: You will soon discover an alternate reality.
 The adventure begins when you meet Ariadne. www.findthelostring.com.